Home > Get Involved > School Programs > Day Classes > Year 12: Understanding Mutations using PCR

-Year 12 Mutations & PCR
+Year 12: Understanding Mutations using PCR

 Gain a deeper understanding of how mutations can be identified through PCR, Gel Electrophoresis and Sequencing in interactive wet and dry lab activities.